ishmaell/flexi-coding-task/README.md

 - GitHub recently modified its policy about accesing List repository collbaorators.
 It says;
   `You must authenticate using an access token with the read:org and repo scopes with push access to use this endpoint.
 GitHub Apps must have the members organization permission and metadata repository permission to use this endpoint.`
+- To view my implementation of collaborators, you can access the [demo](https://flexi-coding-task.herokuapp.com) and search `website`, and a collaborator will pop up.

 ## Repo Structure